PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 The idea is to make an small hardware modification on the Xiaomi scooters so the comply with the Dutch law.

-To use an e-step in The Netherlands, you must comply with the following rules:
+To use an scooter (or how we call it here: e-step) in The Netherlands, you must comply with the following rules:
 - There must NO throttle button.
 - The motor must be limited to 250 watts.
 - The motor can only give a "boost" when you push off with your feet.